KxSystems/arrowkdb/docs/null-bitmap.md

 ## Conclusions

-Exposing the null bitmap to the kdb user, while closer to how arrow represents null, makes the API overly complex and it isn't clear whether there is a clear use case where the null bitmap could be well utilised in kdb.
-Also, given the additional complexity of exposing the null bitmap, there may be other issues or corner cases which only become evident during development.
+Exposing the null bitmap to the kdb user, while closer to how arrow represents null and makes the API more complex forms understanding that there is a clear use case where the null bitmap could be well utilised in kdb.
+Also, more intuitive null mapping feature enabled in parallel may improve user experience.